3.2. Basic Line Plots

 In addition to color and line style, you can specify a marker style.
 The following command will plot y versus x using asterisks.

-Some other marker style codes are:
+Some of the marker style codes are:

 • ’.’ points